Symstract/modifier_list/docs/README.md

 - Add Modifier's tooltip doesn't fit to Lattice
 - Custom bevel profiles don't get synchronized when synchronizing modifiers between instances
 - Geometry Nodes doesn't have the Internal Dependencies panel
+- Move to Nodes and Copy to Selected operators don't work in the popup or in the sidebar if an object is pinned